-Questions for the Controls Vendor ☐ Who can modify the settings?
-Does the interface require an on-site computer? ☐ Is a maintenance contract with Does the interface support your company necessary? remote internet access? ☐ How are firmware updates Does the interface include passed to the device?
-Is near-field a mobile app? communication an option? ☐ Is there a limit to the What devices will require a number of users? firmware update? ☐ How are settings modified? ☐ Can you provide a room schedule with device locations?
+- Who can modify the settings? - Is a maintenance contract with your company necessary? - How are firmware updates passed to the device?
+Is near-field communication an option? - What devices will require a firmware update? - Can you provide a room schedule with device locations?